manticoresoftware/manticoresearch-php/docs/installation.md

 and then use `composer install`.

 Composer will download and take care of the autoloading of files.
-To use the client you just have to include the autoload:
+To use the client, you just have to include the autoload:

 ```